dgkirkwood/teleport-terraform-quickstart/teleport_cluster/azure_aks_ha/README.md

 Please note the following pre-requisites for using this repository:
 - An existing DNS Zone in Azure.
 As domain registration is outside the scope of this code, we assume you have a registered domain with the DNS handled in an existing Azure resource group.
 - The Terraform binary on your local machine, or on a machine where you can perform the automated builds.
 Tested using Terraform v1.4.6
+- The Azure CLI, useful for authenticating to Azure and for generating a kubeconfig once the deployment is complete.
+Installation instrations [here](https://learn.microsoft.com/en-us/cli/azure/install-azure-cli).
 - Azure Credentials.
 Any of the accepted credential types for automated provisioning on Azure.
 Examples can be found [here](https://registry.terraform.io/providers/hashicorp/azurerm/3.68.0/docs#authenticating-to-azure).

 ## How to use this repository